by G. Jack Urso

 the series were produced in the first three years, between 1974 and 1977.
 The

-animation was produced by Ron Campbell Films, Inc., produced and directed by
+animation was produced by Ron Campbell Films, Inc., directed by

 Big Blue Marble “Dear Pen Pals” promotional spot,